Why Fit Works (and Fails): Real Examples

 A study found that at least eight distinct work environments exist for management accountants, each requiring a different set of personality traits to satisfy the demands of the job.
 A mismatch of personality traits and the work environment creates an undesirable fit (misfit) between the management accountant and the job.
 This caused job stress, job dissatisfaction, illness, lowered self-esteem, and intent to turnover (Cluskey, 1995).

 One such mismatch was with a young accountant right out of college.
-She scored very high on the cognitive math score.
+She scored very high on a cognitive math score.
 She also scored high on extraversion.
 Her first job out of college was with an accounting firm where she was stuck in a small room by herself, basically doing data processing.
 She was not happy because she missed social interaction.
 Because of her extroversion, she would have been much better suited to being an auditor or a marketer of the business where her skills with numbers and people “Fit”.

 References: